Zwift Review: Why Is It so Insanely Popular? (2025)

 Zwift Workout Creator

-But, According to coach Dylan Johnson, Zwift training plans have one big problem: They are overly complicated, too high-intensity, lack proper recovery, and are not individualized to meet your personal needs.
+However, according to coach Dylan Johnson, Zwift training plans have one big problem: They are overly complicated, too high-intensity, lack proper recovery, and are not individualized to meet your personal needs.

-I also cannot forget to mention the Zwift Academy.
-It is a collection of structured workouts designed by professional coaches.
+I also must mention the Zwift Academy, a collection of structured workouts designed by professional coaches.
+This eight-week structured training should help you understand the training essentials.

 You can also take advantage of Zwift’s pace partners.
 They will guide you through routes depending on the difficulty you choose.
+They are suitable for warmups, cooldowns, intervals, etc.

 Another feature worth mentioning is the Zwift workout mode.
-It’s a mode where you train with friends – all at the same effort level.
+In this mode, you train with friends at the same effort level.
+FTP is calculated as a percentage, so everybody rides together through the Zwift world.

 User Friendliness

+The earlier versions of the Zwift user interface were difficult to navigate and, in my opinion, too ‘funky.’
 So, although I consider myself an experienced technology user, I struggled to find some features.

 For example, if my friend hadn’t told me about the ‘Climb Mt.
 Everest’ challenge, I wouldn’t know where to find it.
+The following screenshots show Zwift’s old and new dashboards.

 Zwift Dashboard screen (available worlds, events, etc.)